 Genetic and functional studies have linked LRRK2 and other proteins that modulate lysosomal function to Crohn's disease.
 Excessive LRRK2 activity leads to a reduction in lysosomal function, which contributes to the inflammation and intestinal dyshomeostasis that are characteristic of this disorder.
-We have discovered potent and selective small molecule inhibitors of LRRK2 and have selected a lead clinical candidate ("DNL975") for treatment of Crohn's disease.
+We have discovered potent and selective small molecule inhibitors of LRRK2 and have selected a lead clinical candidate (DNL975) for treatment of Crohn's disease.
 As described in more detail in "Business - Licenses and Collaborations" below, we are collaborating with Biogen on the Peripheral LRRK2 program.

-ETV:IDS Enzyme Replacement Therapy Program for Hunter Syndrome
+DNL310 ETV:IDS Enzyme Replacement Therapy Program for Hunter Syndrome

-Hunter syndrome is an X-linked, monogenic LSD, which affects approximately 2,000 boys world-wide.
-Hunter syndrome is caused by a mutation in the gene that encodes for the enzyme iduronate-2-sulfatase (IDS).
+Hunter syndrome is an X-linked, monogenic LSD, affecting over 2,000 individuals, primarily males, world-wide.
+Hunter syndrome is caused by a mutation in the gene that encodes for the enzyme IDS.
 IDS is an enzyme responsible for breaking down glycosaminoglycans ("GAGs") in the lysosome thereby maintaining lysosomal homeostasis.
-In Hunter syndrome, the reduction or loss of IDS enzyme activity leads to accumulation of GAGs, which causes lysosomal dysfunction and neurodegeneration as well as progressive damage to multiple organs including bone, cartilage, heart, lung and brain.
-Approximately two-thirds of Hunter syndrome patients suffer from central manifestations of the disease, which is characterized by intellectual disability and a progressive cognitive decline that emerges between three and five years of age.
-Hunter syndrome is currently treated with IV infusions of recombinant IDS protein.
-These treatments do not efficiently distribute to the brain and, therefore, cannot address the neurological symptoms of the disease.
-There is a demonstrated need for enzyme replacement therapies ("ERTs") that effectively cross the BBB so as to treat both central and peripheral manifestations of Hunter syndrome and other LSDs.
+In Hunter syndrome, the reduction or loss of IDS enzyme activity leads to accumulation of GAGs (e.g., heparan sulfate and dermatan sulfate), which causes lysosomal dysfunction and neurodegeneration as well as progressive damage to multiple organs including bone, cartilage, heart, lung and brain.
+Approximately two-thirds of individuals with Hunter syndrome have CNS manifestations of the disease, which is characterized by intellectual disability and a progressive cognitive decline that emerges between three and five years of age.
+The standard-of-care enzyme replacement therapy ("ERT") for Hunter syndrome is weekly intravenous infusions of recombinant IDS protein.
+These treatments partially address peripheral manifestations of MPS II and cannot address the neurological symptoms of the disease as they do not efficiently distribute to the brain.
+There is a demonstrated need for enzyme replacement therapies ("ERTs") that effectively cross the BBB so as to treat both CNS and peripheral manifestations of Hunter syndrome and other LSDs.

-DNL310 ("ETV:IDS") is an intravenously, centrally administered ERT biotherapeutic enabled by our enzyme transport vehicle ("ETV"), designed to address both central and peripheral manifestations of the disease by delivering IDS and reducing GAGs, both peripherally and in the brain, in patients with Hunter syndrome.
+DNL310 (ETV:IDS) is an intravenously administered ERT biotherapeutic enabled by our enzyme transport vehicle ("ETV"), designed to address both CNS and peripheral manifestations of the disease by delivering IDS and reducing GAGs, both peripherally and in the brain, in patients with Hunter syndrome.
 DNL310 is currently being evaluated in a Phase 1/2 trial in patients with Hunter syndrome.

-We have developed and validated assays to quantify GAGs in CSF and urine of patients receiving DNL310.
+We have developed and validated assays to quantify GAGs in cerebrospinal fluid ("CSF") and urine of patients receiving DNL310.
 These assays are designed to measure changes in primary substrate accumulation that is a result of enzyme deficiency in these patients.
 In patients with Hunter syndrome receiving standard ERT, a reduction in urine GAG levels is associated with improvements in peripheral manifestations of the disease whereas there is no effect on CSF GAG levels or neurocognitive manifestations.
 Based on our preclinical models with ETV:IDS, we anticipate that reductions in both urine and CSF GAG levels may result in improvements in both peripheral and neurocognitive manifestations of the disease.
 In addition, we have identified downstream pathway and disease biomarkers that are dysregulated in animal models of Hunter syndrome, and we are exploring these biomarkers in clinical studies.